jgomer2001/testing/user-scim.md

 ### Retrieval with filtering

-The SCIM protocol defines a standard set of parameters that can be used to filter, sort, and paginate resources in a query response (see section 3.4.3 of RFC 7644).
-Filtering capabilities are very rich and enable developers to issue complex queries.
+The SCIM protocol defines a standard set of parameters that can be used to filter, sort, and paginate resources in a query response (see section 3.4.3 of [RFC 7644](https://tools.ietf.org/html/rfc7644)).
+Filtering capabilities are very rich and enable developers to build complex queries.

-In this example, we will create a fairly simple query to return the first 2 users whose `userName` contains the sequence of letters 'mi'.
+In this example, we will create a fairly simple query to return the first 2 users whose `userName` contains the sequence of letters "mi".
 Results should be sorted alphabetically by `givenName`.

 Overwrite your `input.json` with the following.
 Replace content in angle brackets accordingly:

 `access_token=<test-mode-token>&startIndex=1&count=2&sortBy=name.givenName&filter=userName%20co%20%22mi%22`

 !!!
 Notes:
     This time we are not using JSON notation for input.
-    Using the ampersand character to separe name/value pairs is typical of HTTP GET queries.
+    The ampersand character to separe name/value pairs is typical of HTTP GET queries.
     %20 and %22 account for white space and double quote respectively.

 Time to run (notice the use of -G switch):